 How to Make Your Winter Wedding Stand Out

-But beyond the wintry photos that you may take against a snowy landscape, or the silvers and blues that can be found all over the trees and sky, it helps to have a little inspiration to help you determine how to put together such a special day.
-After all, in order to make your wedding day a truly magical experience, it has to be one that is both true to you and adapted for the realities of cold weather.
+But beyond the wintry photos that you may take against a snowy landscape or the silvers and blues that can be found all over the trees and sky, it helps to have a little inspiration to help you determine how to put together such a special day.
+After all, to make your wedding day a truly magical experience, it has to be both true to you and adapted to the realities of cold weather.

 With the following ideas, we hope that you’ll be able to identify with some of the latest in winter wedding trends.
 But remember, weddings are only as special as they are you and your dreams.
-We may suggest florals and color schemes and lighting, but we encourage you to share with us what you envision and we make it our goal to turn it into a reality.
+We may suggest florals, color schemes, and lighting, but we encourage you to share your vision with us, and we’ll make it our goal to turn it into a reality.

 Choosing Lighting to Mesmerize Guests

 Lighting is a critically important component for winter weddings, and when it comes to these weddings, think soft but also lush and mesmerizing.
-Consider the impact of artfully-placed—as well as safe—candlelight throughout the venue that will be gentle on the eyes but also instill that feeling of magic.
+Consider the impact of artfully placed—and safe—candlelight throughout the venue that will be gentle on the eyes and instill that feeling of magic.

-- Consider lighting that is thoughtfully wrapped throughout the natural displays such as plants and trees with bare branches.
+- Consider lighting thoughtfully wrapped throughout the natural displays, such as plants and trees with bare branches.